 Being a member of the fairer sex, and being slightly follicularly envious, I thought this would be the perfect time to pay a little bit of tribute to some spectacular facial hair in the world of literature.
 I certainly would like to play mysterious or a little bit evil by twirling my handlebar once in a while.
 The authors pictured below have some amazing mustaches and they’re also heavy-weights in the book world.
 Coincidence?
 I doubt it.

-I hereby give you my Top Ten Literary Mustaches!
+I hereby give you my Top Eight Literary Mustaches!

 1. Iambic Pentameter ‘Stache: William Shakespeare

 2. Quoth the Raven ‘Stache: Edgar Allan Poe

 3. Scandalous French ‘Stache: Gustave Flaubert